Find out more about...

 Not really.
 The Bridgertons don’t play a role in the anthology, but since Lady Whistledown was such a part of the first four Bridgerton novels, I consider them honorary Bridgerton books.

-I thought it would be fun to pay a little homage to my friends and colleagues, so in chapter one of Romancing Mr. Bridgerton, Penelope is reading a book called Mathilda by S.R.
+In chapter one of Romancing Mr. Bridgerton, Penelope is reading a book called Mathilda by S.R.
 Fielding.
 This book played a big role in Dreaming Of You by Lisa Kleypas (S.R. is actually Sara, the heroine).
 And in the Lady Whistledown column opening chapter nine, I mention Michael Anstruther-Wetherby, who is the brother of Honoria Anstruther-Wetherby, heroine of Devil’s Bride, the first book of Stephanie Laurens‘s Cynster series.
 That is why I thanked both Lisa and Stephanie in the book’s acknowledgements for the “gracious use of their characters” in the book’s acknowledgements.

 I can’t even begin to say how touched I am that so many readers want Violet to get her own (second) happy ending, but I’m afraid I just don’t see writing her story.
 I used to think it was because she was so devoted to Edmund, but after exploring the issue of second loves in When He Was Wicked, I realized that really wasn’t the reason.
 I’ve thought about it a while, and in all honesty, I don’t think I could come up with anyone good enough for her.
 Seriously.
 I just adore her.

 I’ve thought about writing about Violet and Edmund, but I think it would be too bittersweet.
 We all know that Edmund dies at the age of 39.
 Or even worse, what about the readers who might be trying my books for the first time?
 They wouldn’t know that he dies young.
 Think how furious they would be when they started reading the Bridgerton series and found out I’d killed off one of my heroes.